Thick Soergel calculus in type A: Induced Trivial Representations

 These are clearly maps of left $R$-modules and right $R^J$-modules. \end{defn}

-\begin{defn} There is a functor from $\mT_J$ to the diagrammatic version of $\mB_{\foo}$ defined as follows.
-The object $\ii$ in $\mT_J$ is sent to $\ii J$ in $\mB_{\foo}$.
-The map is given on morphisms by interpreting the membrane as a thick line labelled $J$, with nothing to the right of it. \end{defn}
+\begin{defn} There is a functor from $\TC_J$ to the diagrammatic version of $\fooDC$ defined as follows.
+The object $\ii$ in $\TC_J$ is sent to $\ii \ot J$ in $\fooDC$.
+The map is given on morphisms by interpreting the membrane as a thick line labelled $J$, with nothing to the right of it.
+When $J$ is disconnected, the object $J \in \fooDC$ is understood via Remark \ref{disconnectedremark}. \end{defn}

-\begin{claim} These functors are well defined, and preserve the $R-R^J$-bimodule structure of Hom spaces.
-The composition of functors from $\mT_J$ to the diagrammatic $\mB_{\foo}$ and then to the $R$-bimodule version is equal to the composition of functors from $\mT_J$ to $\Hom_{\BS}(R^J,R)$ and then to $\mB_{\foo}$ by inducing from $R^J$ to $R$. \end{claim}
+\begin{claim} These functors are well defined, and preserve the $(R,R^J)$-bimodule structure of Hom spaces.
+The composition of functors from $\TC_J$ to $\fooDC$ and then to $\fooBim$ is equal to the composition of functors from $\TC_J$ to $\JBim$ and then to $\fooBim$ by inducing from $R^J$ to $R$. \end{claim}

-\begin{proof} Given the calculations and remarks of the previous chapter, this is entirely obvious. \end{proof}
+\begin{proof} Given the calculations and remarks of the previous chapter, it is entirely straightforward to check this on objects and on generating morphisms. \end{proof}

-\begin{remark} Consider the map $\Hom_{\mT_J}(B_{\ii},B_{\jj}) \to \Hom_{\mB_{\foo}}(\ii J,\jj J)$ given by this functor.
+Consider the map $\Hom_{\TC_J}(\ii,\jj) \to \Hom_{\fooDC}(\ii J,\jj J)$ given by this functor.
 We will show that this map is an injection.
-It is not a surjection, however, essentially because it misses polynomials to the right of the thick line.
-For instance, consider the left side of (\ref{thickbroken}).
-This does not correspond to a map in $\mT_J$ from $\emptyset \to \emptyset$ because it factors in $\mB_{\foo}$ through an object $\emptyset$ without $B_J$ on the right, so can not be described with a membrane.
-Thanks to (\ref{thickbroken}), however, we may express it as a linear combination of morphisms in the image of $\mT_J$ but with added polynomials on the right.
-There are other morphisms from $B_J$ to $B_J$ which we must also exclude: including into $B_x$, breaking some of the lines, and projecting back to $B_J$ would give such a morphism.
-From the Soergel bimodule description, we know that $\Hom_{\mB}(B_J,B_J)$ consists of double dots on either side of a thick line, and all these excluded morphisms will come from the extra terms created while forcing double dots from the left to the right of the thick line.
-As we shall see, $\Hom_{\mT_J}(\emptyset,\emptyset)$ will consist only of double dots on the left side of the membrane. \end{remark}
+It is not a surjection, essentially because it misses polynomials to the right of the thick line.
+For example, consider the left side of \eqref{thickbroken}.
+This does not correspond to a map in $\TC_J$ from $\emptyset \to \emptyset$ because it factors in $\fooDC$ through an object $\emptyset$ without $J$ on the right, so can not be described with a membrane.
+Thanks to \eqref{thickbroken}, however, we may express it as a linear combination of morphisms in the image of $\TC_J$ but with added polynomials on the right.
+This is the only obstruction to being a surjection, that is, there will be an isomorphism Because any polynomial in $R^J$ will slide across a thick $J$-colored strand, placing this polynomial to the left of the membrane and applying the functor agrees with placing it on the far right of the diagram after applying the functor.
+Thus this map is well-defined.

-Recall from Section \ref{subsec-soergel} that for two $R-R^J$-bimodules $X,Y$ in $\Hom_{\BS}(R^J,R)$ we have an $R$-bimodule isomorphism $\Hom_{\mB}(X \ot_{R^J} R,Y \ot_{R^J} R) \cong \Hom_{\Hom_{\BS}(R^J,R)}(X,Y) \ot_{R^J} R$.
+Recall from Section \ref{subsec-soergel} that for two $R-R^J$-bimodules $X,Y$ in $\JBim$ we have an $R$-bimodule isomorphism $\Hom_{\SBim}(X \ot_{R^J} R,Y \ot_{R^J} R) \cong \Hom_{\JBim}(X,Y) \ot_{R^J} R$.

-\begin{thm} The functor from $\mT_J$ to $\Hom_{\BS}(R^J,R)$ is an equivalence of categories. \end{thm}
+\begin{thm} The functor from $\TC_J$ to $\JBim$ is an equivalence of categories. \end{thm}